hyz-courses/CISC3014-IR-and-WebSearch-Project/README.md

         return q_tf_vector, False
 ```

 It basically just detects a shape-unmatch in advance and skip the following code that's meant to be failing.
-Once a failure is detected, a ``False`` value will be returned.
+Once a failure is detected, a `False` value will be returned.

-### 5.3.
+### 5.3. <a name='DisplayResults'></a>5.3.
 Display Results

 &emsp; The key of displaying results is to sort the score array while still preserving its index.
-The index is an integer pointing to the ``titles`` array that stores the movie titles.
+The index is an integer pointing to the `titles` array that stores the movie titles.
 This function will return the indexes (not values) of the top x scored movies.

 ```python
 def get_top_x_id(similarity_scores, top_x):
     # Fetch top x most relevant.